std::any and Type Erasure

 // int copy = std::any_cast<int>(a); copy = 200; // 只修改了拷贝,any 内部没变Step 3 — Type Erasure and Small Buffer Optimization

 The implementation of std::any is based on the type erasure technique.
-Simply put, any internally maintains a "concept interface"—it knows how to destroy the held value, how to copy it, and how to get its type_info—but it does not know the value's specific type.
+Simply put, std::any internally maintains a "concept interface"—it knows how to destroy the held value, how to copy it, and how to get its std::type_info—but it doesn't know the specific type of the value.
 These operations are dispatched through function pointers or virtual functions.

-When you execute std::any a = 42;, any internally creates a "wrapper" object.
-This wrapper holds a value of type int and provides implementations for the aforementioned operations. any itself only stores a pointer (or reference) to this wrapper.
+When you execute std::make_any<int>(42), std::any internally creates a "wrapper" object.
+This wrapper holds a value of type int and provides implementations for the aforementioned operations. std::any itself only stores a pointer (or reference) to this wrapper.

-To optimize performance for small objects, mainstream standard library implementations adopt Small Buffer Optimization (SBO).
-When the held type is small enough (usually around the size of std::string or smaller), the value is stored directly in a buffer inside the any object, requiring no heap allocation.
-Heap memory is only allocated when the value exceeds the SBO threshold.
+To optimize the performance of small objects, mainstream standard library implementations all use Small Buffer Optimization (SBO).
+When the held type is small enough (usually around the same size as std::string or smaller), the value is stored directly in a buffer inside the std::any object, requiring no heap allocation.
+Only when the value exceeds the SBO threshold is memory allocated on the heap.

 std::cout << "sizeof(std::any): " << sizeof(std::any) << "\n";